 There were some rough patches – like the time Amazon tried to force BookLocker to pay them to print BookLocker’s books.
 Angela and Richard sued Amazon in 2008 and WON!
 Amazon had to pay BookLocker’s attorneys $300K, and promise to leave their books alone.
 Of course, BookLocker’s books are still on Amazon today.
 Many of BookLocker’s competitors were afraid to confront Amazon and they are not protected by the settlement.

 Through WritersWeekly Whispers and Warnings, the Hoys warned the writing and publishing communities of scams targeting those individuals, and were subsequently threatened by criminals from all over the globe – criminals who had been outed by the Hoys.
-Here is just one interesting example.
-(Skip down to the paragraph labeled “extreme language” for the interesting part.)
-That individual was later sentenced to prison.
-Angela and Richard continue to fight for writers’ rights today.

 In 2011, after a decade in Maine, Richard got tired of shoveling snow, and the entire family (including five children, four cats, Percy the dog, and a bearded dragon named Cool) moved to Florida’s sunny Gulf Coast.
 One of WritersWeekly’s most popular columns is News From the Home Office, where Angela details their busy life, and posts pictures.